sevgiaykir/sevgiaykir/README.md

 -->

 - 💻 I’m currently working as an application and test management speacialist.
-- 📱 I am very interested in android development.
+- 📱 I'm very interested in android development.
-- 🚀 I am always willing to learn new technologies.
+- 🚀 I'm always willing to learn new technologies.

 ### 📩 Connect with me: